-Cars are not only an American invention, but an American necessity.
+Cars are not only an American invention but an American necessity.
 Cars are our primary source of transportation.
 We use them both for pleasure and necessity.
 But as our population began to explode throughout the last few decades, so too has the use of cars on our streets.
 Logic follows the more cars the more accidents.
+If you are in an accident, contact an experienced Montgomery car accident lawyer to make sure you are protected.

 The Centers for Disease Control and Prevention reports that vehicular deaths have increased by 15 percent, and that amounts to more than 30,000 people who have died in crashes each year.
 In fact, for people aged 1 – 54, crashes are a top 10 cause of death.
 In 2013, the United States spent $44 billion total in medical and work loss costs due to crash deaths.
 Alabama alone spent $1.20 billion, which means its spending more than its share on costs directly associated with crash-related deaths.
 In fact, the rate of motor vehicle occupant deaths is disproportionate in Alabama compared to the rest of the country.